neelsmith/cite-architecture.org/orca/orca-article/markdown/narrative.md

 We create an Analytical Exemplar, derived from a specific version (Edition or Translation), by capturing the following data, initially in a plain-text table, and (after processing) as \textsc{rdf} statements:

 - **Analyzed Text** This is a \textsc{cts-urn}, with or without a substring, which may be range, identifying the passage of text analyzed in the Edition.
-If the text in question is an XML text contained mixed content, the 'text' here includes **the concatenation of all text-nodes in a citation unit**.
+If the text in question is an \textsc{xml} text contained mixed content, the 'text' here includes **the concatenation of all text-nodes in a citation unit**.

 - **Analysis Record** This is a \textsc{\textsc{cite}}-\textsc{urn} identifying **uniquely** the pairing of analysis+text.